wp-plugins/hitboxtv-widget/readme.txt

 == Installation ==

-1. Upload everything into `hitbox-tv-widget` directory to the `/wp-content/plugins/` directory.
+1. Upload everything into `hitboxtv-widget` directory to the `/wp-content/plugins/` directory.
 Keep the structure intact.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Activate/configure the widget in the 'Widget' menu in WordPress.